applebuddy/TOEIC-Speaking-Study/README.md

 - I'm sorry, but that information is incorrect.
 The orchestra concert is scheduled for Tuesday, November 1st. it will start at 7PM.

 ## Q10

+I'm interested in history and art, and i"d love to visit some museums.
+Are we planning to visit any?

+- We will go to the Louvre Museum at 1:00 p.m. on the first day.
+On the second day, we will go to the Rodin Museum at 10:00 a.m,

 We urgently need a new marketing manager.
 Can you giive me all the details about the applicants for the marketing manager position?